WenqingPan/Duke-CAD-Autograder/CADAutoGrader Set Up Guide.md

-# ECE568 Prework Set Up Guide
+# CAD Autograder Prework Set Up Guide

 > If you intend to develop on your own computer.
 Just skip the "1.
 Reserve a Virtual Machine".